Simplicial spanning trees in random Steiner complexes: Results

-As it turns out the result stated below for union of $k$ independent Steiner systems which are sampled uniformly at random are also valid if the distribution is replaced by the distribution obtained from Keevash construction.
-In fact, all of our results are valid for any distribution on subsets of $A\subset\binom{[n]}{d+1}$ such that \begin{enumerate} \item Each subset of size $d$ in $[n]$ is contained in at most $1$ element in $A$. \item The probability that $A$ is an $(n,d)$-Steiner system converges to $1$ as $n$ tends to infinity. \item The distribution of $A$ is invariant under permutations of the vertex set. \end{enumerate}
+As it turns out the result stated below for uniform random Steiner complexes union are also valid for the original model of random Steiner complexes studied in \cite{LLR19}.
+Furthermore, all of our results are valid for any distribution on subsets of $A\subset\binom{[n]}{d+1}$ such that \begin{enumerate} \item Each subset of size $d$ in $[n]$ is contained in at most $1$ element in $A$. \item The probability that $A$ is an $(n,d)$-Steiner system converges to $1$ as $n$ tends to infinity. \item The distribution of $A$ is invariant under permutations of the vertex set. \end{enumerate} Indeed, an inspection of the proofs shows that those are the only properties of the distribution that are used in the proofs of the Theorems.

 \paragraph{Arboreal complexes.}